TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Efficiency Analysis

 \subsection{Wall-Clock Training Time in BipedalWalker}

-Table~\ref{tab:bw_training_time} reports wall-clock training times on the BipedalWalker domain.
-At 10k updates, TRACED requires $35.64\pm0.53$ h, about 6\% more than ACCEL’s $33.26\pm1.17$h, yet delivers a 22\% increase in mean solved rate (see Section \ref{sec:experiments}).
+Table~\ref{tab:bw_training_time} reports wall-clock training times on the BipedalWalker domain, in hours (mean \(\pm\) s.e.) over five runs at 10k and 20k PPO updates.
+At 10k updates, TRACED requires \(35.64 \pm 0.53\)\,h, about 7\% more than ACCEL’s \(33.26 \pm 1.17\)\,h, yet achieves a 22\% higher mean solved rate (Section~\ref{sec:experiments}).